etterstudio/mrnomnom/README.md

 # [Mr Nom Nom](https://mrnmnm.com)

 ## A small WebVR game about a donut and his hungry friends.

+Notice: As of 9/11/2018, the WebVR API is no longer supported so some features may not work as intended.

 ![mrnomnom](https://github.com/etterstudio/mrnomnom/raw/master/dist/img/mrnomnom.png)

 Mr Nom Nom was created by the desire to build something simple, for everyone to have fun with.
 A silly game, that works across as many platforms as possible, from Cardboard to the latest high-end device.